 Who do you work with?:

-We are a culturally diverse group of women working to provide culturally appropriate and language-specific support, education, research, advocacy and outreach for trafficked, migrant and immigrant sex trade workers (women at indoor sex worksites).
+We are a culturally diverse group of women working to provide culturally appropriate and language-specific support, education, research, advocacy and outreach for newcomer, migrant and immigrant sex trade workers (women at indoor sex worksites).
 We work from a harm reduction and human rights based perspective that respects the rights of sex workers and the choices of individual women.

 How are sex workers involved in your organisation?: